spitemonster/utilities/README.md

 ```

 The magic (and ugliness) is in the `@media (min-width: 400px) and (max-width: 2560px)`.
 It's ugly, but it works and I haven't run into a situation where it *didn't* work precisely as I expected.
 Recommended use is to change the viewport max and min as well.
 I had no reason to use those defaults other than using a 2560px monitor at work.

+### autogrid.scss

+Honestly kind of useless.
+Give the mixin a minimum width and a number of cells, and using flexbox or CSS Grid (depending on support), it makes a multi-column grid that, below the min width, breaks into rows instead.
+This is the kind of thing Flexbox does really well on its own, but I love taking something simple and making it complicated.